CBBC idents: Pre Children's BBC

 Prior to the launch of Children's BBC on 9 September 1985, BBC1 used some specialist branding for its children's strand.
-The origins of CBBC can be found in the "Children's Hour" of the original BBC Television Service, but prior to 1984, children's programmes received no special idents and continuity was done out of vision by the duty continuity announcer.
+Continuity was done out of vision by the duty continuity announcer.
 However, between programmes, some special branding was put in use to reflect better the audience they were serving.

-In the 1970s, the programme caption was changed to a blue and yellow variation featuring the faces of a boy and girl, with references to other programmes: Zebedee from The Magic Roundabout, the title character of Scooby-Doo, and title cards and logos from Play School and Blue Peter.
+In the 1970s, the programme caption was changed to a blue and yellow variation featuring the faces of a boy and girl, with references to other programmes: Zebedee from The Magic Roundabout, Scooby-Doo, and title cards and logos from Play School and Blue Peter.
 The slide was in fact coloured by the NODD system used to produce the globe at the time.
 The slide was later changed in 1981 to a group of children staring at the caption in excitement, following the change of globe.
 Promotions now featured slides of balloons, with the programme name in the centre, and occasionally accompanied by the official static captions.

 Just prior to the launch of Children's BBC, a BBC Micro B 3D Collage was introduced to generate computer generated stings for the children's strand.
 Such animations were used to introduce programmes, such as a spider spinning down onto a detonator triggering the words Hello from BBC1, and to link into promotions for further programmes, such as a group of sky divers falling from a plane to spell out a 'Later' caption.
 However, despite the graphics, programmes were still directly introduced by the BBC1 globe symbol, albeit occasionally accompanied by a choice of two different 14-note synthesized tunes.